-Traditionally piccalilli is an English interpretation of an Indian-style pickle.
-And this recipe is based on Katie’s fermented version of an English version of piccalilli.
-Having never tried store-bought piccalilli, Katie assured me that it is fairly different from her lactic acid and salt flavoured condiment.
+Traditional piccalilli is an English interpretation of an Indian-style pickled relish.
+This recipe is based on Katie’s fermented version of piccalilli.
+However, I had never tried store-bought piccalilli, and Katie assured me that it is fairly different from her lactic acid and salt flavoured condiment.

 Intrigued, I explored other piccalilli recipes, which were much more sweet and vinegary.
 I particularly liked the River Cottage version of piccalilli.
 So my fermented piccalilli recipe is a mash-up of these two very British recipes.